The Importance Of A Retainer

 Bonded or Fixed Retainers: These are bonded to the back of your teeth and are typically worn long-term.
 While you don’t have to worry about removing them, fixed retainers require some special care to keep teeth and gums healthy.

-Proper Retainer care is key to making sure it stays in good condition and does its job of keeping our teeth aligned.
+Proper retainer care is key to making sure it stays in good condition and does its job of keeping your teeth aligned.
 Here are some tips on retainer maintenance:

 How to deal with retainer discomfort